Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 &nbsp;

 This is a [for loop](https://zokrates.github.io/language/control_flow.html#for-loops).
-For loops have to have an index of type `field`, and fixed boundaries that are known at compile time.
+For loops have to have an index of type `field`, and their bounds need to be known at compile time.
 In this case, we go over each of the sixteen 32 bit words.
 ```javascript
   for field i in 0..16 do
 ```

 The function we imported, `u32_to_bits`, converts a `u32` value to an array of bits.
-We store the value to avoid having to run this function 32 times.

 ```javascript
     bool[32] val = u32_to_bits(secret[i])